RouninMedia/Embedding-ESModules-within-your-HTML-Document/README.md

 ________

-## Three Steps to Same Document ESModules
+## Three Steps to embedding multiple ESModules within the same HTML Document

 #### Step One: Add two or more `<script type="module/embedded" id="example-id">` scripts to the HTML Document